Kiwi Olympic gold medallist Alan Thompson expelled from Canoe Racing New Zealand - NZ Herald

 In October 2020, Canoe Racing New Zealand (CRNZ) received complaints that Thompson had made inappropriate sexualised remarks towards female athletes, in 1998 and 2014, and a third complaint was made later regarding a former athlete who claimed Thompson deliberately exposed himself in Europe In 1991.

-Casey ruled that the alleged conduct occurred, and "was unbecoming of a CRNZ member, and contrary to CRNZ's goals."
+Casey ruled that the alleged conduct had occurred and "was unbecoming of a CRNZ member, and contrary to CRNZ's goals".

-The investigation into Thompson exposing himself in 1991 also concluded last month and Casey additionally ruled that the incident occurred.
+The investigation into Thompson allegedly exposing himself in 1991 also concluded last month and Casey additionally ruled that the incident had occurred.

 The CRNZ board accepted the findings, and delegates from their 16 member clubs voted to expel Thompson at a meeting last night.

-Thompson's lawyer David Fraundorfer confirmed the expulsion to Stuff, and noted Thompson continues to deny the allegations.
+Thompson's lawyer David Fraundorfer confirmed the expulsion to Stuff, and noted Thompson continued to deny the allegations.

 "Mr Thompson is saddened that his relationship with CRNZ has ended after his many years of service to the sport.
-Even so, he does not regret speaking out in relation to the welfare issues the sport faced," the statement said.
+Even so, he does not regret speaking out in relation to the welfare issues the sport faced," Fraundorfer said in a statement.

 "He continues to reject the allegations made against him and highlights that he was willing to participate in a process such as an arbitration that would allow him to call witnesses in support, test the substance of the complaints and put forward his case."